|North Bay Battalion|

 Like you, King has an overwhelming fondness for the sport.
 His aspiration every season is to raise the bar another notch to reward devoted fans with the best possible entertainment package in the league.

-Mike Moore is in his 16th season in the Western Hockey League and fifth season with the Calgary Hitmen.
+Mike Moore is in his 17th season in the Western Hockey League and sixth season with the Calgary Hitmen.
 Prior to joining the Hitmen, Moore was the director of athletics at Edge School in Calgary.
 He has also served as a general manager with both the Kamloops Blazers and Medicine Hat Tigers, and was the Hitmen assistant general manger in 1997-98.
+In June, Moore was promoted to General Manager and Vice President of Business Operations for the Hitmen.

-Mike Williamson, in his fourth season with the Calgary Hitmen, is the seventh head coach in franchise history.
+Mike Williamson, in his fifthseason with the Calgary Hitmen, is the seventh head coach in franchise history.
 His first was a major success leading the franchise to its second Ed Chynoweth Cup as WHL Champions in 2010.

 Williamson and his wife, Michelle, have two children, Leeah and Nicholas.

-Brent Kisio is in his sixth season with the Calgary Hitmen.
+Brent Kisio is in his seventh season with the Calgary Hitmen and his second exclusively in the role of associate coach.
 Brent joined the team in the 2007-08 as video coach/assistant coach after four successful years as a student athlete at the University of Nebraska in Omaha where he played hockey for the Mavericks and graduated with a degree in Criminology.
 Following his inaugural season, Brent moved exclusively into the role of assistant coach, before being promoted to associate coach in October 2012.

 Wakaluk resides in Crowsnest Pass with his wife, Dawn, and their four kids, Alexander, Logan, Brock and Tori.